nursena8/slack_summary_with_AI/README.md

 export CLAUDE_API_KEY="sk-ant-xxxxxx"
 ```
 -  Run ```python main.py```
--  You also can create scheduling to be able to post whenever you want.
+-  You canalso  create scheduling to be able to post whenever you want.